async-aws/aws/docs/contribute/website.md

 ## The process of building the website

-So here is an overview how the build process works every time there is a push to
+So here is an overview how the automated build process works every time there is a push to master:
-master:

 ### 1. Generate the HTML

-We use a tool called [Couscous](http://couscous.io/) to convert all markdown files in `./docs` to HTML files.
-Couscous then looks at the Twig template in `./website/template` to get the base HTML layout.
+We use [Couscous](http://couscous.io/) to convert all markdown files in `./docs` to HTML files.
+Couscous then looks at the Twig template in `./website/template` to get the basic HTML layout.
 All markdown files will use the `default.twig` template unless other is specified at the metadata section at the top of the markdown file.

 The sidebar menu structure is defined in `./couscous.yml`.